pesachnps/Bots-EDI/README.md

 ### Special Thanks To

 #### 🏗️ Core Project Team
-- **Original Creator & Lead Developer**: The visionary developers who created Bots EDI as an open-source solution for electronic data interchange
+- **Original Creator**: **Henk-Jan Ebbers** - The visionary founder and original developer who created Bots EDI as an open-source solution for electronic data interchange.
+His dedication and technical expertise laid the foundation for the entire Bots EDI ecosystem.
-- **Current Maintainers**: The dedicated team that continues to develop, maintain, and support the Bots EDI platform
+- **Current Maintainers**: The dedicated team that continues to develop, maintain, and support the Bots EDI platform, building upon Henk-Jan's original vision
 - **Plugin Developers**: Contributors who have created and maintained the extensive plugin ecosystem

 #### 🌐 Community Contributors